reyharighy/Casptone_Project_2/README.md

 The hypothesis being tested is the anti-thesis of the problem background.
 Everything about the data has no significant intercorrelation and even if there is it is just coincidence.

+## Analysis Method
+Some of the statistical analysis techniques that will be used include statistical tests, factor analysis, and correlation analysis.
+In addition, data visualization techniques will also be used to facilitate understanding of patterns and trends within the dataset.

 ## Data Understanding
 This dataset is provided as material for working on the topic of Trending Video Statistics on YouTube specifically for the United States region.
 In the early stages, the information contained will be described in more depth to understand its characteristics.
 As material for analysis, the datasets used are sourced from [following link](Datasets.zip).
 Find the detailed process in [Data Understanding](Data_Understanding.ipynb).